nkanak/astroturfing-campaigns-us-election-2024/README.md

-# Astroturfing project - FakeNews dataset
+# Detecting fake news campaigns for the 2024 United States presidential election

+### Summary
+* This repository contains code for detecting fake news and astroturfing campaigns using Twitter data.
+It is an improved version of the code written for the paper titled ["Detection of fake news campaigns using graph convolutional networks"](https://www.sciencedirect.com/science/article/pii/S2667096822000477).
+* The slide of the presentation **TODO** help in understanding the proposed pipeline.

+### Dataset
+The dataset can be generated using the [FakeNewNet repository](https://github.com/KaiDMML/FakeNewsNet).
+In a nutsell, the code requires information about the users, their followers and labels for the main tweets (e.g. fake news or real news).
+Labels for the retweets are not needed.
+Any other dataset that provides similar information can also be used.

+#### Dataset location
-Unzip all data into folder `../raw_data`.
+Unzip all data into the `raw_data` folder.
 It should contain the following directory structure.

 ```